cmvandrevala/cmvandrevala.github.io/teaching/phy/shared/lesson-plans/linearization.md

 ---
 layout: lesson-plan
 title: Linearization
+topics:
+  - Linearization of polynomials
+  - Linearization of exponentials
+  - Linearization of logarithms
 ---

-## 🔖 Topics

-* Linearization of polynomials
-* Linearization of exponentials
-* Linearization of logarithms

 ## 🎯 Objectives